Literary Techniques: Metaphor

 You can find a more detailed explanation of using T.E.E.L in our post on paragraph structure (this post is part of our series on Essay Writing and shows you the methods Matrix English students learn to write Band 6 essays in the Matrix Holiday and Term courses).
 Let’s use this T.E.E.L structure to write about this example of a metaphor.

-Let’s put this together into a complete piece of analysis about this metaphor:
+Let’s put this together into a complete piece of analysis:

 Take a minute and read that a few times to understand how it works together.